The Season Of The Deer – Winter is coming8 min read

 The quiet voice through summer and spring now screaming so loud it drowns out the very need to sleep sometimes even eat.
 The woods whisper even in my dreams, the thoughts of being there consume the mind, autopilot turned on.
 Even at camp, there may be no rest, using hours to move and make new plans.

-Exhaustion has no place in here, in the weeks allotted to hunt each year, time passes quickly, gone like a lost memory.
+Exhaustion has no place in here, in the weeks granted to hunt each year, time passes quickly.
+These days will be gone like a lost memory.
 It is undeniable, indescribable the way a person becomes a stranger to family and friends during the months they dwell on their quest to harvest.
 We live in a society where food can be found anywhere in most places, without any labor to acquire.
 Yet when the deer season comes, I hunt like I’m hungry, starving, as if my very life depends on it.
-This I feel is in part a piece of human history that many have sedated and locked behind the doors now guarded by convinces.
+This I feel is in part a piece of human history that many have been sedated and locked behind the doors now guarded by convinces of modern living.